Campaign Manager 360 macros

 When an ad server serves a creative, the

 %c macro expands into the click string.
-Here is an example of how the above landing page URL might look after the
+Here's an example of how the above landing page URL might look after the

 %c macro at the beginning expands: